Coronavirus (COVID-19) and your pregnancy

 - Consider asking someone who is well in your household (if you are showing symptoms and are unwell) to feed your expressed breastmilk to your baby.

-More NHS information about coronavirus for parents can be found here.
+More NHS information about coronavirus for parents can be found by clicking here.

 General information about breastfeeding or formula feeding can be found on the links below:

-The first few days of life - https://www.nhs.uk/conditions/pregnancy-and-baby/breastfeeding-first-days/
+Click here to view the first few days of life information.

 Off to the best start